Categories

 meta

-The Frontier and Freedom
+The frontier and freedom

 There’s a wonderful thing about the frontier.
 It’s a place where the rules don’t exist.
 Anything is possible … so long as it sustains existence on the frontier.